cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

      information about individual topics and principles,
    - demos and sample scenarios (here you can learn to know single procedures step-by-step).
-c) script on the subject of cryptography (attached as a PDF file)
+c) book on the subject of cryptography (attached as a PDF file)
 d) presentation, which shows at some slides the possibilities of CrypTool (also attached as PDF file).